andrew/ultimate-awesome/README.md

 - [awesome-ruby-performance](https://github.com/raventid/awesome-ruby-performance) - A curated list of awesome Ruby Performance books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
 Partly an aspirational list, partly a memory aide.
-- [awesome-markdown](https://github.com/webiaio/awesome-markdown) - Awesome markdown writing tools.
 - [awesome-flux](https://github.com/yanmagale/awesome-flux) - A curated list about Flux arquitechture and your implementations.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.
+- [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-alternative-splicing](https://github.com/HussainAther/awesome-alternative-splicing) - Alternative splicing resource.
 - [awesome-scene-text](https://github.com/janzd/awesome-scene-text) - A curated list of papers and resources for scene text detection and recognition.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.